Exploring the consequences of chromatic data excision in 21-cm Epoch of Reionization power spectrum observations: Conclusion

 We find that chromatic data flagging produces excess power in the EoR window that in many cases is strong enough to prevent EoR signal detection.
 This effect arises because flagging causes spectral variations in the sampling function of the array by displacing baseline locations from their unflagged counterparts.
 The strength of the excess power is determined by both the strength of the foregrounds and the strength of the sampling function disruption.
 Without mitigation, chromatic flags will prevent a significant EoR detection.

 The excess power is produced even in relatively clean data with overall RFI occupancy below 5 per cent.
 Excess flagging power can occur in two stages.
 It can be petrified into the data from downsampling visibilities that have flags applied, producing partially flagged data, and it can also result when downsampled visibilities are fully flagged and excluded from the analysis. \cite{Offringa2019a} discusses the case of partially flagged visibilities and provides several effective mitigation strategies.
-Most of these strategies are either unapplicable or fail when downsampling by only a small factor and when the dominant RFI sources are broad, producing few or no partially flagged samples.
+Some of these strategies are either unapplicable or fail when downsampling by only a small factor and when the dominant RFI sources are broad, producing few or no partially flagged samples.
+Some strategies of \cite{Offringa2019a} do apply to fully flagged samples, but have strict accuracy requirements.
+We provide an additional mitigation strategy for fully flagged visibilities.

 In our investigation, a simple and highly successful mitigation strategy was to extend the flags across the analysis band.
 This method essentially requires a flagging strategy with a very low false positive rate since the additional flags magnify the false positive rate.
 If we assume that the RFI brightness distribution is supported down to extremely faint levels, achieving a lower false positive rate by reducing the sensitivity of the flagging algorithm implies a higher false negative rate as well.
 As shown in \citet{Wilensky2020}, the cost of false negatives can be very high.
 The optimally sensitive flagging strategy will balance the cost of the false negative rate with the sensitivity loss from extending flags.
 An accurate evaluation of this cost function requires an understanding of the RFI statistics of the measurement set in terms of brightness and chromaticity.